jackietsoda/MechaCar_Statistical_Analysis-/README.md

 - What is the null hypothesis or alternative hypothesis?

-Null Hypothesis (Ho): Mecharcar's horsepower is not different from its competitors Alternative Hypothesis (Ha): Mecharcar's horsepower is different from its competitors
+Null Hypothesis (Ho): There is no statistical difference between the competition's horse power dataset and MechaCar's dataset.
+Alternative Hypothesis (Ha): There is statistical difference between the competition's horse power dataset and MechaCar's dataset.

 - What statistical test would you use to test the hypothesis?
 And why?

-I would use t-tests to compare the population of all horsepower types from the competitor's vehicles.
-I would also use a multiple linear regression to determine the factors that have the highest correlation/predictability.
+I would use t-tests to compare the population of our data with the competitors.

 - What data is needed to run the statistical test?

-We would need the car's horsepower from our competitors and also from MechaCar.
+At a significance level of 0.05, the data that results of a p-value smaller than 0.05 would prove that the null hypothesis could be rejected.
+If the Ha is true, we can predict that MechaCar has better horse power compared to their competitors.